bakrtech/bakrtech/README.md

  👋 I'm follower of Islam

-⚡ Fun fact: do peoplr read this
+⚡ Fun fact: do people read this